qiyfoundation/Qiy-Scheme/use-cases/UC50 Service Provider Adds Service.md

-# UC44 Access Provider Registers Data Provider
+# UC50 Service Provider Adds Service

 # Abstract

-This document is the use case specification for use case [UC44 Access Provider Registers Data Provider](UC44%20Access%20Provider%20Registers%20Data%20Provider.md).
+This document is the use case specification for use case [UC50 Service Provider Adds Service](UC50%20Service%20Provider%20Adds%20Service.md).

 # Contents